Analyzing Risk & Compliance Data Using Private LLMs

 Control Testing and Evidence Gathering

 Prompts for control testing define the control objective, list evidence sources, and require a checklist of what to verify.
 The model can suggest gaps, but the output should be a structured artifact that a human reviewer can validate quickly.
 The system should attach the evidence excerpts it relied on, not just a summary.
+This structured approach helps support teams move faster while maintaining oversight of sensitive information and proprietary data.

 Regulatory Change Monitoring